 Using a process known as a green completion, Devon has reduced methane emissions by more than 25 billion cubic feet in the Barnett Shale area of north Texas.

 Green completions have been Devon’s standard practice in the Barnett Shale since 2004.
 The company uses the same process to complete wells in New Mexico, Wyoming, Oklahoma and south Texas.

 Green completions take place during the clean-up stage of the completion, after a well has been hydraulically fractured.
 The clean-up involves removing the water necessary to fracture the well.
 During this flow back, natural gas is produced with the water.
 What makes the well completion “green,” or environmentally friendly, is that the gas is separated from the water and placed in a pipeline instead of being released to the atmosphere.

 First, a sand separator (shown at right in this photo) filters out any sand, sending it through a 2-inch pipe into the disposal tank.
 That filtering leaves a mixture of natural gas and water.
 The second piece of equipment (in the left side of this photo) separates the water, which then reunites with the sand in the disposal tank.
 The gas, meanwhile, is diverted into a separate pipe and eventually is sent by pipeline to a processing plant.

-This process is repeated several times a week on Devon’s typically rural leasehold in the Barnett Shale.
-Not long ago, green completions were so uncommon that Devon had to look as far as Wyoming to rent the necessary filtering equipment.
-Now, roughly 3,400 green completions later, that rental equipment is available readily and locally.
+This process is repeated on Devon’s typically rural leasehold in the Barnett Shale.
+Years ago, green completions were so uncommon that Devon had to look as far as Wyoming to rent the necessary filtering equipment.
+Now, nearly 4,000 green completions later, that rental equipment is available readily and locally.

 Green completions are possible largely because of a team meeting conducted each Friday at Devon’s field office in Bridgeport, Texas.
 During that meeting, Devon employees representing various areas of expertise discuss the strategy and timing necessary to coordinate pipeline construction and well completions.